TheophileBlard/french-sentiment-analysis-with-bert/README.md

 | [CNN][word-vectors.ipynb]                    |               93.69 |               93.72 |         94.10 |         93.98 |
 | [fastText (unigrams)][word-vectors.ipynb]    |               92.88 |               92.75 |         92.90 |         92.57 |

+> CamemBERT outperforms all other models by a large margin.

 ### Learning curves

 Test accuracy as a function of training dataset size.